Teacher Training and Entrepreneurship Education in Rwanda

 Abstract

 Secondary school enrollment in Africa is expected to double by 2030, yet high youth unemployment rates suggest that the existing formal education system is not preparing students to improve their livelihoods through work.
 Partnering with the Rwandan Education Board and Educate!, researchers examined the impact of a program that trained teachers and supported them in implementing Rwanda’s revised secondary school entrepreneurship curriculum on student academic, economic, and labor market outcomes.
 Two years after the program began, researchers found positive impacts on teacher pedagogy, in a manner consistent with the reformed curriculum, and increased student engagement in business activities, with offsetting declines in employment.
-At that time, there were no impacts on student educational outcomes or skills.
-Six months after completing secondary school, these changes in economic activity persist, with treated students showing some improvements in a few soft skills and also more likely to be enrolled in university.
-Researchers plan to continue tracking participants to better understand how the impacts evolve over time and to measure the longer-term impacts, particularly on labor market outcomes.
+In the follow-up, gains in entrepreneurship faded and employment was lower for students in the program than students in the comparison group, though there seemed to be increases in university enrollment.
+There were also no robust differences in income or profits between students in the program and the comparison group.
+Incomes and profits fell among students who were less likely to be entrepreneurs before the program.
+Results suggest that more work is needed to understand how to reform entrepreneurship education to generate positive medium-term impacts.

 Policy Issue

 If current trends continue, secondary school enrollment in Africa will double by 2030.
-However, high youth unemployment rates in the region suggest that the existing formal education system does not prepare students for the labor market.
+[1] However, high youth unemployment rates in the region suggest that the existing formal education system does not prepare students for the labor market.
 To address this pressing policy issue, many countries in the region have launched efforts to update their curricula to explicitly focus on developing student skills.
-In 2016, Rwanda reformed their curriculum to emphasize entrepreneurial skill development by incorporating a focus on practical application and student-centered pedagogy.
-However, curriculum reforms can only improve student outcomes if teachers adopt the new pedagogical methods prescribed.
+[2] However, curriculum reforms can only improve student outcomes if teachers adopt the new pedagogical methods prescribed.
 Little evidence exists on how to effectively train teachers to implement a nationwide curriculum reform, particularly at the secondary level.
 This study examined the effect of a teacher training and support program on teacher pedagogy and student educational, skill, and labor market outcomes.

 Context of the Evaluation